How many house plants is too many?

 Give them away as gifts

 Plants are great to give as gifts because they’re age and gender-neutral.
-I mean, you may have to match the plant to the person, but even a thirteen-year-old boy would find a carnivorous plant pretty cool.
+I mean, you may have to match the plant to the person someone, but even a thirteen-year-old *might* find a carnivorous plant pretty cool.

 Final thoughts